The Crazyflie family of devices

-The main client for controling the Crazyflie device family is the python client that runs on a PC and communicates via the Crazyradio PA USB dongle.
+The main client for controlling the Crazyflie device family is the python client that runs on a PC and communicates via the Crazyradio 2.0 USB dongle.
 The client uses a python library, which also is the main connection point for programs and scripts that communicate with the devices.
 There are also mobile phone apps for Android and IOS that connects via BLE, mainly for manual flight.

 Swarms of Crazyflies can be controlled through the python library, the external CrazySwarm2 project with ROS 2 or other external projects.